 Everyone from Brenda Howard, the mother of Pride, to Angelina Jolie, Marlon Brando and even Alexander The Great, are or were bisexual -- the largest demographic in the LGBTQ+ community that has been silently pushed to the sidelines.
 As Pride Month comes to a close, guest writer Kitty Doherty examines an often-overlooked issue: bi-erasure.

-Christopher Street Day and the Berlin Wall – An Interview with Micheal Hughes
+Christopher Street Day & the Fall of the Berlin Wall: An Interview with Michael Hughes

 IMAGO’s Michael Hughes photographed Berlin’s iconic Christopher Street Day, the original Pride march, the summer after the fall of the Berlin Wall.
 IMAGO spoke to him about his career and the city’s ever-shifting cultural landscape.